 Some people complain about a burning stomach ache after a meal, but they may be experiencing acid reflux.
 Acid reflux happens when gastric fluid from your stomach moves up into your esophagus.
 It causes an unpleasant burning feeling in the upper abdomen, which is the reason why it’s known as heartburn.
-If you’re suffering from acid reflux, visit Central California Surgery with locations in Modesto and Stockton.
-The practice’s health care providers can give you the treatment you need to relieve this condition.
+If you’re suffering from acid reflux, visit Central California Surgery with locations in Modesto and Stockton, serving Modesto, Stockton, Fresno, CA, and the surrounding areas.
+The practice’s healthcare providers can give you the treatment you need to relieve this condition.

 Acid reflux is usually caused by a hiatal hernia in the stomach.
 This happens when the diaphragm becomes trapped below the upper stomach and is unable to keep acid from entering the esophagus.
 Several factors could put you at risk, as well, such as lying down after eating a large meal or being overweight in general.
 Certain foods containing levels of citrus or spices, or foods high in fat, can add to the risk of acid reflux.